5 Inspiring Email Marketing Automation Examples

 4. Abandoned Cart Email Sequences

 Stores that offer products or services online often lose out on potential sales.
-This is because people add items to their shopping carts then leave the website before they purchase.
+This is because people add items to their shopping carts and then leave the website before they purchase.
 Retailers lose countless sales due to cart abandonment.

 If you run an eCommerce website, use email marketing automation to solve this problem.
 Send out abandoned cart emails after customers have left your website without making a purchase.
 Your emails can contain a special discount for the items in their abandoned carts.